AdaCore/training_material/courses/spark_for_ada_programmers/060_contracts.rst

             X + Y < Integer'First => Z = Integer'First,
             X + Y > Integer'Last  => Z = Integer'Last);

-* Each case has a condition and a consequence
+* Each case has a guard and a consequence
-* Conditions are checked for:
+* Guards are checked for:

    - Completeness